 Since the dawn of digital media, advertisers thought that new was best, so they advertised all over these platforms.
 The same thing happened with social media.
 However, success stats are very low for these types of adverts.Here are three reasons why advertisers still believe in the power of print:

 One of print's major advantages over digital is its staying power.
 An advert printed in a magazine will stay alive for as long as the reader possesses the publication.

-Although it’s easy to share an online ad at the click of a button, most advertisers nowadays try keep their ads short to cater to consumers’ short attention spans.
-This makes ads online fleeting, and fast, and thus, less likely to be memorable.
+Although it’s easy to share an online ad at the click of a button, most advertisers nowadays try to keep their ads short in order to cater to consumers’ short attention spans.
+This makes ads online fleeting, and fast, and thus less likely to be memorable.